Bishnupriya Manipuri: History and development

-KP Sinha, who has done considerable research on Bishnupriya Manipuri, disagrees with the theory of Bishnupriya being associated with the Manipur (Mahabharata) and is of the opinion that the language was originated through Magadhi Prakrit.
-It is found from his observations that the language has retained dominant characteristics of Magadhi.
+KP Sinha, who has done considerable research on Bishnupriya Manipuri, disagrees with the theory of Bishnupriya being associated with the Manipur (Mahabharata) and is of the opinion that the language originated from Magadhi Prakrit.
+In his opinion, the language has retained dominant characteristics of Magadhi.
 According to Sinha, pronouns and declensional and conjugational endings seem to be same as or closely related to those of Maithili, Oriya and Bengali.
-These forms of Oriya, Bengali, etc. are on their parts, derived from Magadhi Apabhramsa coming from the Magadhi Prakrita.
+These forms of Oriya, Bengali, etc. are in part derived from Magadhi Apabhramsa coming from the Magadhi Prakrita.

-However, the Bishnupriya Manipuri language is certainly not one of the Tibeto-Burman languages, but is closer to the Indo-Aryan group of languages with remarkable influence from Meitei both grammatically and phonetically.
+However, the Bishnupriya Manipuri language is not one of the Tibeto-Burman languages, but is closer to the Indo-Aryan group of languages with remarkable influence from Meitei both grammatically and phonetically.
 At a different stage of development of the language the Sauraseni, Maharashtri and Magadhi languages and the Tibeto-Burman languages exerted influence on it as well.
 So it was probably developed from Sanskrit, Sauraseni-Maharashtri Prakrit and Magadhi Prakrita.
 The Sauraseni-Maharastri relation can be traced by observing some characteristics of pronouns.
 The Magadhi element is also remarkable, as the language retains many characteristics of Magadhi.